-The aims of the Academy during the year ended 31 August 2023 are summarised below:
+The aims of the Academy during the year ended 31 August 2024 are summarised below:

-- To continue to raise the standard of educational attainment and achievement of all pupils. - To provide a broad and balanced curriculum, including extra curricular activities. - To develop students as more effective learners - To develop the Academy site so that it enables students to achieve their full potential. - To ensure that every child enjoys the same high quality education in terms of resourcing, tuition and care. - To improve the effectiveness of the Academy by keeping the curriculum and organisational structure under continual review. - To provide value for money for the funds expended. - To develop greater coherence, clarity and effectiveness in school systems. - To comply with all appropriate statutory and curriculum requirements.
+- To continue to raise the standard of educational attainment and achievement of all pupils. - To provide a broad and balanced curriculum, including extra curricular activities. - To develop students as more effective learners. - To develop the Academy site so that it enables students to achieve their full potential. - To ensure that every child enjoys the same high quality education in terms of resourcing, tuition and care. - To improve the effectiveness of the Academy by keeping the curriculum and organisational structure under continual review. - To provide value for money for the funds expended. - To develop greater coherence, clarity and effectiveness in school systems. - To comply with all appropriate statutory and curriculum requirements. - To maintain close links with industry and commerce. - To develop the Academy's capacity to manage change. - To conduct the Academy's business in accordance with the highest standards of integrity, probity and openness.